 Most dogs love carrots.
 Having a bag of carrots on hand is a great way to shower your pup with crunchy, sweet, healthy treats.

 We would love to hear about recipes you have tried for your pup!
-Share them with us on our social media channels.
+Share & tag us on social with the recipes your made!

 Remember to always consult your regular veterinarian before feeding your pet a new treat if your pet has any medical concerns, or allergies.